Kristina Mladenovic: 2018: Australian Open doubles title

-Mladenovic reached her second WTA singles quarterfinal of the year in Acapulco, where she lost to the defending champion Lesia Tsurenko.
-In Indian Wells, Mladenovic defeated Samantha Stosur in the second round before losing in the third round to Wang Qiang, who improved their head-to-head to 3–0.
+Mladenovic losther second singles quarterfinal of the year in Acapulco to the defending champion, Lesia Tsurenko.
+In Indian Wells, she defeated Samantha Stosur in the second round, before losing to Wang Qiang who improved their head-to-head to 3–0.
 In the Indian Wells doubles event, Mladenovic partnered Babos and they lost in the semifinals to Ekaterina Makarova and Elena Vesnina.
 Mladenovic lost her opening singles match in Miami to Petra Martić.
 She lost her first-round matches in three (Lugano, Stuttgart and Rome) of her next five tournaments, winning a total of three singles matches in the other two (Fed Cup World Group semifinals and Madrid).

 At the French Open, the 29th seeded Mladenovic lost in the singles first round to Andrea Petkovic.
-Mladenovic and Babos were the women's doubles top-seeds at that tournament, losing in the quarterfinals to the unseeded Japanese pair of Eri Hozumi and Makoto Ninomiya.
+Mladenovic and Babos were the women's doubles top seeds at that tournament, losing in the quarterfinals to the unseeded Japanese pair of Eri Hozumi and Makoto Ninomiya.
 On 11 June, Mladenovic's WTA singles ranking fell to world No. 54, compared to No. 31 two weeks earlier.
 She played her first grass-court tournament of the year in Birmingham, where she lost in the singles second round to the unseeded Magdaléna Rybáriková.
-Mladenovic and Babos won the Birmingham doubles title, defeating Elise Mertens and Demi Schuurs in the final.
+Mladenovic and Babos won the Birmingham title defeating Elise Mertens and Demi Schuurs in the final.
 The following week in Eastbourne, the again unseeded Mladenovic lost in the singles second round to the No. 8 seed Ashleigh Barty.
-The unseeded Mladenovic was defeated in the third round of Wimbledon by Serena Williams in two sets, and the top-seeded pair of Mladenovic and Babos were defeated in the women's doubles quarterfinals.
+The unseeded Mladenovic was defeated in the third round of Wimbledon by Serena Williams in two sets, and the top-seeded pair of Mladenovic and Babos were eliminated in the quarterfinals.

-Mladenovic lost her opening singles matches (both in straight sets) in her next two tournaments, to Tímea Babos and Victoria Azarenka in San Jose and Montreal respectively.
+Mladenovic lost her opening singles matches (both in straight sets) in her next two tournaments, to Tímea Babos and Victoria Azarenka in San Jose and Montreal, respectively.
 Mladenovic registered her first top-10 singles win of 2018 in Cincinnati when Julia Görges retired in the first round because of a calf injury.